Florida resident detained as key suspect in Haiti killing

 “The operation started from there,” he said, adding that an additional 22 suspects joined the group and that contact was made with Haitian citizens.

-A total of 26 Colombians are suspected in the killing of the president.
-Eighteen of them have been arrested, along with three Haitians.
+More than 20 Colombians are suspected in the killing of the president.
+Eighteen have been arrested, along with three Haitians.
 Charles said five of the suspects are still at large and at least three have been killed.

 “They are dangerous individuals,” Charles said.
 “I’m talking commando, specialized commando.”